Cardio or Strength Training First: What's the Best Order for Your Workout?

 Cardio First:

 Starting your workout with cardio has its perks.
-Engaging in aerobic exercise, such as running, cycling, or using the elliptical, can help elevate your heart rate, increase blood flow to your muscles, and warm up your body effectively.
-This can improve endurance, better calorie burn during your cardio session, and potentially enhance fat loss, especially if done in a fasted state.
+Engaging in aerobic exercise, such as running, cycling, or using an elliptical, can help elevate your heart rate, increase blood flow to your muscles, and effectively warm up your body.
+This can improve endurance, enhance calorie burn during your cardio session, and potentially promote fat loss, especially when done in a fasted state.

 However, there are some downsides to prioritizing cardio.
 For one, if you aim to build muscle, performing an intense cardio session beforehand may deplete your energy levels and hinder your performance during strength training.
-Additionally, excessive cardio before lifting weights could lead to fatigue, compromising your form and increasing the risk of injury.
+Additionally, engaging in excessive cardio before lifting weights can lead to fatigue, compromising your form and increasing the risk of injury.

 Strength Training First: